Alvin-Gavel/KIB-transparency/README.md

 The purpose of the code in this repository is for use by Karolinska Institutet (KI) in estimating open science indicators.
-That is, whether an article shares data, shares code, discloses conflicts of interest, discloses funding and whether the protocol was preregistered.
+That is, whether an article shares data, shares code, discloses conflicts of interest, discloses funding and whether the research protocol was preregistered.

-The repository is based on Emmanuel Zavalis' repository `autotransparent`.
+The code is based on that stored in Emmanuel Zavalis' repository `autotransparent`.
 It in turn makes use the `rtransparent` library by Stylianos Serghiou, which is described in more detail in https://doi.org/10.1371/journal.pbio.3001107.